readytensor/rt_forecasting_AutoARIMA/README.md

-# rt_forecasting_AutoARIMA
-AutoARIMA Forecaster for the Forecasting problem category as per Ready Tensor specifications.
+# AutoARIMA Forecaster in Darts